joelsouza/til/README.md

 > Today I Learned

-A collection of concise write-ups on small things I learn day to day across a variety of languages and technologies.
+A collection of concise write-ups on small things I learn (or read how to use correctly) day to day across a variety of languages and technologies.
 These are things that don't really warrant a full blog post.